Bass Fishing Tournaments

 If you are interested in learning more about fishing tournaments or participating in a tournament for the first time, bass tournaments can be a great place to start.
 You don't need to have years of fishing experience to start fishing in a local bass tournament.
 There are bass fishing clubs in many states that welcome anglers at all levels.

 While some anglers with a high level of experience may choose to fish in bass tournaments professionally, you can simply start with a fun tournament in your area to find out if tournament fishing is for you.
-If you enjoy bass fishing with artificial lures and like the idea of friendly competition, then find a bass tournament and get registered to participate.
+If you enjoy largemouth bass fishing with artificial lures and like the idea of friendly competition, then find a bass tournament and get registered to participate.

 How to Participate in Bass Tournaments

-If you think you might want to participate in a bass tournament, you can find a local bass club, learn more about bass fishing techniques, and enter an upcoming event.
+If you think you might want to participate in a bass tournament, you can find a local bass club, learn more about bass fishing techniques, bass fishing tricks and enter an upcoming event.
 Finding a local bass club isn't hard.
 There are many places you can get more information on bass clubs and bass fishing tournaments in your area.

 - As one example, B.A.S.S. has a toll-free phone number that anglers can call to get contact information for bass clubs in their state or local area.
 You may also want to check with your local tackle shop or ask other local bass anglers about clubs that they would recommend.